Post-Conviction Sentence Modifications

 Contact Us For Comprehensive Legal Support

-At Pattis & Paz, we are committed to fighting for justice and fairness, even after a conviction has been secured.
+At Pattis & Paz LLC, we are committed to fighting for justice and fairness, even after a conviction has been secured.
 Our experienced team provides dedicated support throughout the process of seeking post-conviction sentence modifications and commutations, ensuring that every possible avenue is explored to achieve a more just outcome.
 If you or a loved one are seeking to modify a sentence or pursue a commutation, contact us today.
 Let us help you take the next step toward a fair resolution.

 Contact Us for a Free Consultation